dvalchibaev/da-recepies/README.md

-# da-recepies
+# da-recipies
-Django project for a cooking recepies web app
+Django project for a cooking recipies web app